Aottens/PanTilt/README.md

 - Common PTZ protocol with compile time CRC
 - Motion controller with encoder watchdog and soft limits
 - Joystick based controller UI on OLED display
+- Automatic detection of zoom lens with indicator on the controller display

 ## Building
 Install PlatformIO and run: